huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title" style="text-align: left">
             DevOps engineer
             </div>
             We are seeking a senior DevOps engineer to join our team in Trondheim.
 This is a 100% permanent position with immediate start.
-Deadline is April 28th 2025.<br><br><strong><a href="https://www.jobbnorge.no/en/available-jobs/job/277477/senior-devops-engineer">Clik here to learn more >></a></strong>
+Deadline: April 28th 2025.<br><br><strong><a href="https://www.jobbnorge.no/en/available-jobs/job/277477/senior-devops-engineer">Clik here to learn more >></a></strong>
           </v-col>
           <v-col cols="12" class="v-col-sm-6">
             <div class="hc-container-title" style="text-align: left">
              Full stack software engineer
             </div>
             We are seeking a senior full stack software engneer to join our team in Trondheim.
 This is a 100% position for two years with the possibility for extension.
-Deadline is April 28th 2025.<br><br><strong><a href="https://www.jobbnorge.no/en/available-jobs/job/277482/senior-full-stack-software-engineer">Clik here to learn more >></a></strong>
+Deadline: April 28th 2025.<br><br><strong><a href="https://www.jobbnorge.no/en/available-jobs/job/277482/senior-full-stack-software-engineer">Clik here to learn more >></a></strong>
           </v-col>
         </v-row>
       </div>